Skip to main content

 • MCP Servers Hosting - Deploy custom tool servers on a fast-starting infrastructure to extend your agents’ capabilities.

-• Model Gateway - Intelligent routing layer to LLM providers with built-in telemetry, token cost control, and fallbacks capabilities
+• Model Gateway - Intelligent routing layer to LLM providers with built-in telemetry, token cost control, and fallback capabilities.

 A cloud built for agents

 • Break down and distribute your agents whenever possible.
-A single monolithic agent handling all tool calls, LLM calls, and task workflows can be deployed to Blaxel—but it will be harder to maintain, monitor, and will use resources inefficiently.
-Blaxel SDK allows builders to split services and connect them from your code.
+A single monolithic agent handling all tool calls, LLM calls, and task workflows can be deployed to Blaxel Agents Hosting - but it will be harder to maintain, monitor, and will use resources inefficiently.
+Blaxel SDKs allow builders to split services and connect them from your code.

 • Similarly, while direct tool calls are possible, deploying separate MCP servers improves reusability, optimizes resources, and simplifies monitoring.
 Blaxel also optimizes placement globally when your serverless tool server needs to make multiple backend calls.